 \section{Abstract}

-Subspace clustering methods embrace a self-expressive model that represents each data point as a linear combination of other data points in the dataset are powerful unsupervised learning techniques.
-However, when dealing with large-scale datasets, the representation of each data point by referring to all data points as a dictionary suffers from high computational complexity.
-To alleviate this issue, we introduce a parallelizable multi-subset based self-expressive model (PMS) which represents each data point by combing multiple subsets, with each consisting of only a small percentage of samples.
-The adoption of PMS in subspace clustering (PMSSC) leads to computational advantages because each optimization problem decomposed into each subset is small, and can be solved efficiently in parallel.
-Besides, PMSSC is able to combine multiple self-expressive coefficient vectors obtained from subsets, which contributes to the improvement of self-expressiveness.
-Extensive experiments on synthetic data and real-world datasets show the efficiency and effectiveness of our approach against competitive methods.
+Subspace clustering methods which embrace a self-expressive model that represents each data point as a linear combination of other data points in the dataset provide powerful unsupervised learning techniques.
+However, when dealing with large datasets, representation of each data point by referring to all data points via a dictionary suffers from high computational complexity.
+To alleviate this issue, we introduce a parallelizable multi-subset based self-expressive model (PMS) which represents each data point by combining multiple subsets, with each consisting of only a small proportion of the samples.
+The adoption of PMS in subspace clustering (PMSSC) leads to computational advantages because the optimization problems decomposed over each subset are small, and can be solved efficiently in parallel.
+Furthermore, PMSSC is able to combine multiple self-expressive coefficient vectors obtained from subsets, which contributes to an improvement in self-expressiveness.
+Extensive experiments on synthetic and real-world datasets show the efficiency and effectiveness of our approach in comparison to other methods.